eda-ricercatore/qubos-solvers/README.md

 The first set of QUBO problem instances to benchmark the QUBO solvers are obtained from the test cases of *Qbsolv* \cite{mwbooth2017}.

+##	Portfolio of QUBO Solvers

+The portfolio of QUBO solvers use the following algorithms and heuristics:
++ genetic algorithm \cite{Maniezzo2010}
++ simulated annealing
++ quantum annealing